0xk1f0/rwpspread/README.md

 # screens are automatically read
 # if running a Hyprland session
 rwpspread -i <image>

 # for example
 rwpspread -i /some/path/wallpaper.png

+# to use the wpaperd integration
+# this autogenerates the config file
+# you will need to have wpaperd installed
+rwpspread -w -i /some/path/wallpaper.png

+# for more info
+rwpspread --help
 ```

 ## Checklist